-- Display posters and signs that promote healthy eating. - · Plan food tastings that give students the opportunity to try healthy foods, - particularly when your school food service is willing to incorporate the popular choices into the school menu.
+- Display posters and signs that promote healthy eating and drinking. - Plan food tastings that give students the opportunity to try healthy foods, particularly when your school food service is willing to incorporate the popular choices into the school menu.
 Offering taste tests of healthy school menu items helps to promote those items in the lunch line. - Plan a fun and interactive family event around nutrition education.
 Take advantage of events like parent-teacher conferences, where you have a built-in audience, to provide healthy snacks and nutrition tips. - Seek out nutrition experts from your school nutrition department and in your community to provide presentations and classroom lessons for students and families.
-Registered dietitians and university extension staff are good resources. - Plan a health fair.
+Registered dietitians and university extension staff are good resources.

+- Plan a health fair.
 Bring in community partners to provide resources and different perspectives.
 Offer these events as part of a staff wellness program, too. - Lead a student group dedicated to healthy eating and nutrition promotion.
-The feedback from these students can also help you inform your district wellness and school health advisory committees. - Write healthy-eating tips for the school newsletter or have the wellness team create its own newsletter or website that provides updates on team activities along with information on healthy living. - Find out what organizations in your community offer in terms of nutrition workshops, assemblies or events that they can bring to your school.
+The feedback from these students can also help you inform your district wellness and school health advisory committees. - Write healthy-eating tips for the school newsletter or have the wellness team create its own newsletter or website that provides updates on team activities along with information on healthy living. - Celebrate National Nutrition Month in March or promote healthy eating all year long with a schoolwide nutrition campaign such as Go, Slow, Whoa, 5-2-1-0, or Rethink Your Drink. - Find out what organizations in your community offer in terms of nutrition workshops, assemblies or events that they can bring to your school.
 Local healthcare providers and gardening associations are a great place to start. - Search for free nutrition education curricula online (there are plenty of options!) and share your favorite links with teachers.